Furyton/awesome-language-model-analysis/README.md

 - **The Lazy Neuron Phenomenon: On Emergence of Activation Sparsity in Transformers** [[paper link]](https://openreview.net/forum?id=TJ2nxciYCk-) 2023-02-01
 Zonglin Li; Chong You; Srinadh Bhojanapalli; Daliang Li; Ankit Singh Rawat; Sashank J. Reddi; Ke Ye; Felix Chern; Felix Yu; Ruiqi Guo; Sanjiv Kumar

 </details>

 ## **Representational Capacity**

-Investigate the expressiveness of transformer-based models about what they can do and what they can't do.
+Categories focused on the representational capacities and limitations of transformers and language models.

 ### **What Can Transformer Do? / Properties of Transformer**

-This section includes positive results on the representational capacity and properties of transformer-based models.
+Papers providing positive results into the capabilities and properties of transformer-based models, e.g., expressiveness and learning abilities.

 <details open>
 <summary><em>paper list (click to fold / unfold)</em></summary>